fafusha/dice/README.md

 # Cee-lo
 ## Introductiction
-This is an anlysis of a Cee-lo dice game.

 There are many different dice games.

 ## About
 Cee-lo is a gambling game played with three six-sided dice.
 There is not one standart set of rules, but there are some constants that are hold true all the time, one of which is the number fo dice - three.
 [Wikipedia](https://en.wikipedia.org/wiki/Cee-lo)

 This specific implementation focuses on the Cee-lo without a bank (Winner Take All).

 ## Rules
 In this version of the game, each round involves two or more players of equal status.
 A bet is agreed upon and each player puts that amount in the pile or pot.
 Each player then has to roll a three dice at once, if a